 Returning to the U.S. after a leave of absence

 If your SEVIS record was terminated due to a leave of absence, then you cannot return to the U.S. until you have an active SEVIS record.
 This requires that you work with an advisor in the Office of International Affairs well in advance of your return.

 If you were absent from the U.S. for less than 5 months, then an advisor may be able to request that your SEVIS record be reactivated before you return to the U.S. This would enable you to use your current I-20 and visa (if valid) for entry into the U.S.

-Reactivation can be requested 30 days prior to your return to the U.S. You must contact an advisor to request reactivation of your SEVIS record before returning.
+Reactivation can be requested 60 days prior to your return to the U.S. You must contact an international student advisor to request reactivation of your SEVIS record before returning.
 If your SEVIS record is still terminated when you arrive at the port of entry, you may not be permitted to enter the U.S.